Why is time tracking still a source of stress for employees, supervisors, and management?

 All of the popular products deliver way more than simple time tracking.

 Trying to keep track of all these additional features would be difficult, but they break down into four highly-recognizable areas:

 Does your time tracker need to be connected to some or all of these areas?

 Finding the best time tracking software is all about knowing how you want it to sync with your business.
 Let’s dive into the core features in each area.

-When employees clock in, time tracking software automatically logs their hours.
+To track your employee’s clocking in, time tracking software automatically logs their hours.
 In most cases, users fill out a timecard that says what project or client they are working for.